dair-ai/emotion_dataset/README.md

 Here is also a hosted [fine-tuned model](https://huggingface.co/mrm8488/distilroberta-base-finetuned-sentiment) on HuggingFace which you can directly use for inference in your NLP pipeline.

-Feel free to reach out to me at ellfae@gmail.com for more questions about the dataset.
+Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0 for more questions about the dataset.

-Usage: The dataset should be used for research purposes only.
+## Usage

-Free to use for educational and research purposes.
-If you use it, please consider citing:
+The dataset should be used for educationald and research purposes only.
+If you use it, please cite:

 ```
 @inproceedings{saravia-etal-2018-carer,
     title = "{CARER}: Contextualized Affect Representations for Emotion Recognition",